Joachim von Ribbentrop: Trial and execution

 Ribbentrop was a defendant at the Nuremberg trials.
-The Allies' International Military Tribunal convicted him on four counts: crimes against peace, deliberately planning a war of aggression, war crimes, and crimes against humanity.
+The Allies' International Military Tribunal convicted him on four counts: crimes against peace, deliberately planning a war of aggression, committing war crimes, and crimes against humanity.
 According to the judgment, Ribbentrop was actively involved in planning the Anschluss, as well as the invasions of Czechoslovakia and Poland.
 He was also deeply involved in the "final solution"; as early as 1942 he had ordered German diplomats in Axis countries to hasten the process of sending Jews to death camps in the east.
-He supported the lynching of Allied airmen shot down over Germany, and helped to cover up the 1945 murder of Major-General Gustave Mesny, a French officer being held as a prisoner of war.
+He supported the lynching of Allied airmen shot down over Germany, and helped to cover up the 1945 murder of Major-General Gustave Mesny, a French officer being held as a prisoner-of-war.
 He was held directly responsible for atrocities which took place in Denmark and Vichy France, since the top officials in those two occupied countries reported to him.
 Ribbentrop claimed that Hitler made all the important decisions himself, and that he had been deceived by Hitler's repeated claims of only wanting peace.
 The Tribunal rejected this argument, saying that given how closely involved Ribbentrop was with the execution of the war, "he could not have remained unaware of the aggressive nature of Hitler's actions."
 Even in prison, Ribbentrop remained loyal to Hitler: "Even with all I know, if in this cell Hitler should come to me and say 'do this!', I would still do it."

 Gustave Gilbert, an American Army psychologist, was allowed to examine the Nazi leaders who stood trial.
 Among other tests, he administered a German version of the Wechsler–Bellevue IQ test.
-Joachim von Ribbentrop scored 129, the 10th highest among the Nazi leaders tested.
+Ribbentrop scored 129, the 10th highest among the Nazi leaders tested.
+Ribbentrop was also examined by Chief Medical Officer Lt.
+Col. Rene Juchli who reported that Ribbentrop was "highly neurotic".
 At one point during the trial, a US Army interpreter asked Ernst Freiherr von Weizsäcker how Hitler could have promoted Ribbentrop to high office.
-Freiherr von Weizsäcker responded, "Hitler never noticed Ribbentrop's babbling because Hitler always did all the talking."
+Von Weizsäcker responded, "Hitler never noticed Ribbentrop's babbling because Hitler always did all the talking."